ShokoAnime/ShokoServer/Shoko.Server/API/v3/README.md

 ---
 - Controllers that use common queries should have a method to parse the query for the entire HttpContext, then set the Items field
 - In other words, **NO HUGE ARGUMENT CHAINS IN METHODS FOR THE QUERY**.
-Use Series as an example.
-It can take ?include=tags&include=cast or ?include=tags,cast

 ---
 - Models that have shared functionality, such as Image, Title, etc. should go into Common